quarto-dev/quarto-cli/src/publish/README.md

       url: "https://rsc.radixu.com/content/3bb5f59f-524a-45a5-9508-77e29a1e8bf0/"
 ```

-Note that account information is not stored in this file, so it is suitable for checking in to version control and being shared by multiple publishers.
+Account information is not stored in this file, so it is suitable for checking in to version control and being shared by multiple publishers.

+Note that GitHub Pages publishes are not stored in the `_publish.yml` file (they are tracked by virtue of the creation of a `gh-pages` branch).

-Note also that if you provide the `--id` option (described below) then a publish record is not saved (as in that case you already have another means for tracking published content).
+If you provide the `--id` option (described below) then a publish record is not saved (as in that case you already have another means for tracking published content).

 ## Headless / CI Usage